recvfrom/clamav-faq/faq/faq-scan-alerts.md

     `user@laptop:~$  cd /tmp/sigdump`

-2. Use the `sigtool` program to unpack the clamav databases into their separate components.
+2. Use the `sigtool` program to unpack the ClamAV databases into their separate components.
 Sigtool should be installed alongside clamscan, probably in `/usr/local/bin/sigtool`.
-The clamav databases are traditionally installed in `/usr/local/share/clamav` although if you installed from a package manager, your paths may vary:
+The ClamAV databases are traditionally installed in `/usr/local/share/clamav` although if you installed from a package manager, your paths may vary:

     `user@laptop:/tmp/sigdump$  sigtool -u /usr/local/share/clamav/main.cvd`